wunderbrick/brwa-cms/site/content/contact/_index.md

       Check out our Buckhannon River Paddlers facebook group.
 We'll routinely post updates on river conditions and upcoming meet-up opportunities.
   - heading: Email
-    text: "For inqueries on the Buckhannon River section, please contact buckhannonriverwatershed@gmail.
-For inqueries on the Tygart Valley River section, please contact savethetygartwatershed@gmail.com. "
+    text: "For inquiries on the Buckhannon River section, please contact buckhannonriverwatershed@gmail.
+For inquiries on the Tygart Valley River section, please contact savethetygartwatershed@gmail.com. "
 ---
 We’d love to get in touch with you and hear your ideas and